 At one time the AFD was able to get smoke detectors donated for those who needed them, but about 10 years ago that was no longer possible and there was no budget funding available, so we had to find a way to raise funds to continue this program.

 As needed we use this money to go out and buy smoke detectors which are given to citizens who live in the City of Annapolis and demonstrate a lack of ability to purchase one themselves.
-These are inexpensive items which clearly save lives and protect people.
+These are inexpensive items that clearly save lives and protect people.
 To donate to this fund, the check should be made out to the Annapolis Professional Firefighters Local Number 1926 and insert in the memo section a notation for the Smoke Detector Fund.

-Do you have an old vehicle that you want to get rid of, even one that won't run any more?
+Do you have an old vehicle that you want to get rid of, even one that won’t run anymore?
 If so, please consider donating it to the Annapolis Fire Department.
 We need them for our training to practice cutting them up and safely extricating trapped passengers.
 Honing these skills takes a lot of training and practice.
 You can help us by providing the vehicles we need to continue our training.
 To donate, do the following:

 - Please call our training office at 410-263-1015 for further information, or to schedule a donation.